- We advise you to exercise a high degree of caution in Ecuador because of the risk of violent crime.

 Decompression chambers are located at Protesub (Sub-aquatic) Puerto Ayora, Santa Cruz Island of the Galapagos Islands and the Ecuadorian Navy base (San Eduardo Naval Base) in Guayaquil.

-Many areas of Ecuador, including Quito (2800m), are above 2500m.
+Many areas of Ecuador are above 2500m, including Quito (2800m).
 Travellers who ascend to altitudes greater than 2500m, particularly if the ascent is rapid, or who at higher altitudes make further rapid ascents, are at risk of developing altitude sickness.
 Altitude sickness can be life threatening and can affect anyone, even the physically fit.
 Those more at risk include people who have had altitude sickness before, who exercise or drink alcohol before adjusting (acclimatising) to the altitude, or who have health problems that affect breathing.
 If you plan to travel to altitude, you should see your doctor prior to travel and get advice specific to you and your situation.

-Malaria is a risk in all provinces below 1,500 metres elevation, as are other insect-borne diseases (including dengue fever, Chagas' disease and leishmaniasis).
-There is less risk in Guayaquil and Quito.
+Malaria is a risk in all provinces below 1,500m elevation, as are other insect-borne diseases (including dengue fever, Chagas' disease and leishmaniasis).
+There is less risk in Guayaquil.
 You should consult your doctor or travel clinic about prophylaxis against malaria and take measures to avoid insect bites, including using insect repellent at all times, wearing long, loose-fitting, light-coloured clothing and ensuring your accommodation is mosquito proof.